dirtwaterfox/hello-world/README.md

 # hello-world
-my first foray into GitHub
+My first foray into GitHub.
-i want to become proficient with GitHub
+I want to become proficient with GitHub.
+I think I now understand the basics.